Skip to content

 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-Lined with dramatic cliffs, stunning beaches and hidden coves, and plenty of picture-perfect seaside towns… there’s a lot to discover!
+Lined with dramatic cliffs, stunning beaches and hidden coves, and plenty of picture-perfect seaside towns… there’s a lot to discover.

 1. Scilly Isles

+The islands can only be reached by ferry or in a tiny plane from Newquay airport.
 There’s no way to take a vehicle with you, and cars are few and far between, so pollution is incredibly low.
 Which means the wildlife of these quiet little islands is stunning!

 2. Minnack Theatre